merybenavente/merybenavente/README.md

 Previously, I co-designed and built the core ML infrastructure for automated fact-checking at Newtral, developing custom claim detection and similarity models from scratch.
 The system was so innovative it was [recognized by the industry](https://www.poynter.org/fact-checking/2019/a-reason-to-be-proud-at-least-25-awards-were-given-to-ifcns-fact-checkers-in-2019/) as a breakthrough in the field.

 ---
+My main areas of research and interest are in llm memory, data generation, localization and production evaluation.
 If you're working on something meaningful and think our work could align, [let's chat](mailto:hi@merybenavente.me)!